philipnickel/02613_HPC_project/README.md

 |-------------|-----------------|----------------|--------------------|--------------------|
 | 10000       | 14.01233878811275 | 6.367431059312565 | 30.941014791508444 | 55.542295034537624 |

 **2.** Familiarize yourself with the provided script.
-Run and time the reference implementation for asmall subset of floorplans (e.g., 10 - 20).
+Run and time the reference implementation for a small subset of floorplans (e.g., 10 - 20).
 How long do you estimate it would take to process all the floorplans?
-Perform the timing as a batch job so you get relieable results.
+Perform the timing as a batch job so you get reliable results.

 Time python gives the following time for 10 samples